GSKang94/my_Documentation/assets/notes/JavaScript.md

 ## Promise

-Promises are objects that represent the eventual outcome of an asynchronous operation.
+Promise is an Object that might produce a value at som in the future.
  A `Promise` object can be in one of three states:

 - **Pending**: The initial state— the operation has not completed yet.
 - **Fulfilled**: The operation has completed successfully and the promise now has a *resolved value*.